Blog Post

 While hour-long calls and Zooms are helpful, remember that buying is a full-time job.
 And, as a seller, the most important thing you need to do is to get your buyer the information they need, when they need it.

 So, instead of booking dozens of calls, leverage asynchronous communication, like text, video, and chat, to quickly deliver information and answer buyer questions.
-For example, our sellers like to use Drift to send personalized messages or explain concepts that are too complicated for email.
+For example, our sellers like to use Salesloft to send personalized messages or explain concepts that are too complicated for email.
 Plus, video gives us an extra opportunity to answer questions and book meetings with the chatbot.

 Asynchronous communication like this allows you to get the point across quickly — without taking up unnecessary time and without having to book a meeting time that works for everyone on the buying committee.
 You can save weeks for both you and your buyer.
 And, considering how many people are involved in the sale, the quicker and easier you can make the process, the better.